Northeast Zone

 A good place to observe mule deer is along the Wallowa Lake highway between Joseph and the south end of Wallowa Lake.
 Drive slowly and watch along the moraine on the east side of the lake around dawn and dusk.
 Be careful to use the turnouts when stopping to watch these animals, as there will be other traffic on the road.
 There are white-tailed deer throughout the Wallowa Valley on or near agricultural lands.
 Visitors can see elk at the Wenaha Wildlife Area at Troy or while driving the Zumwalt Rd. through the Zumwalt Prairie, please respect road and area closures.

-Various waterfowl species are visiting Wallowa Lake and a number of the open-water ponds, ditches and streams.
+Various waterfowl species are visiting Wallowa Lake and several of the open-water ponds, ditches and streams.
 You'll spot raptor species in the upper valley, east of Enterprise and Joseph, also along the Zumwalt and Crow Creek roads.
 Some early migrants are starting to show up in the county, keep your eyes open for these species passing through the area.